zeek/zeek/scripts/policy/protocols/ssl/validate-sct.zeek.rst

       timestamp: :zeek:type:`count`
          The timestamp at which this SCT was issued measured since the epoch (January 1, 1970, 00:00), ignoring leap seconds, in milliseconds.
-Not converted to a Bro timestamp because we need the exact value for validation.
+Not converted to a Zeek timestamp because we need the exact value for validation.

       sig_alg: :zeek:type:`count`